 Since the early 20th century, humans have been using electric lighting to light our streets, homes, and businesses.
 Little notice was taken to where the lighting was being directed.
 Some light continues to be directed beyond the target of interest and up into the night sky where it reflects off particles in our atmosphere.

-The waste d lighting costs money.
-It is more economical if lighting is exlusively focused on the subjects of interest rather than spilling into areas where it is not required.
+The wasted lighting costs money.
+It is more economical if lighting is exclusively focused on the subjects of interest rather than spilling into areas where it is not required.
 Light pollution is a contamination of lighting our night sky, washing out the more faint celestial objects.
 In some cities, light pollution is so bad that sometimes even the brightest stars are washed out.

 Light pollution is the easiest type of pollution to clean up.
 All it takes is switching off light sources that are unnecessary, insta lling cut off caps on street lights and security lights and lowering the power (wattage) of the lights themselves.
 This saves everyone money, reduces the strain on our power grid, and helps to restore the splendour of the night sky to everyone.